NEllis280/MSIX_Automation/README.md

 to assist with automating the packaging of existing installers into .msix format.

-- **ConvertTo-MSIXExampleAutoDownload.ps1**: This script serves as an example of how to user the MSIX-Automation module to automatically download the latest version of a target application and then package it into .msix format.
+- **ConvertTo-MSIXExampleAutoDownload.ps1**: This script serves as an example of how to use the MSIX-Automation module to automatically download the latest version of a target application and then package it into .msix format.
 The automated download is performed by the winget utility.

-- **ConvertTo-MSIXExampleProvideInstaller.ps1**: This script serves as an example of how to user the MSIX-Automation module to provide a file path on the local machine to an existing installer and then package it into .msix format.
+- **ConvertTo-MSIXExampleProvideInstaller.ps1**: This script serves as an example of how to use the MSIX-Automation module to provide a file path on the local machine to an existing installer and then package it into .msix format.

 - **MSIX-LOBIntune Module**: This is a PowerShell Module that contains functions